raviabeypaul/React-CRUD-Seacrh-Sample/README.md

-# Getting Started with Create React App
+# Getting Started with Reservation App

 This project was written with React (Typescript) with Redux Toolkit for management of store and uses the FakeAPI for demonstration purposes